GoogleContainerTools/kpt-functions-catalog/contrib/functions/go/generate-blueprint-docs/README.md

 <!--mdtogo:Short-->

-The `generate-blueprint-docs` function generates opinionated documentation for a [blueprint](https://github.com/GoogleCloudPlatform/blueprints).
+The `generate-blueprint-docs` function generates opinionated documentation for a [blueprint kpt package](https://github.com/GoogleCloudPlatform/blueprints).

-It works by analyzing a blueprint kpt package to generate markdown documentation and writes it to a file.
+It works by analyzing the kpt package to generate markdown documentation and writes it to a file.

 <!--mdtogo-->